MarketSquare/robotframework-robocop/docs/external_rules.rst

         reports = ("external-rule",)

         def visit_KeywordCall(self, node):  # noqa
-            if node.keyword and 'Dummy' not in node.keyword: self.report("external-rule", node=node)
+            if node.keyword and 'Example' not in node.keyword: self.report("external-rule", node=node)

 You can import this rule using module name::